mlpack/mlpack/doc/user/methods/tsne.md

-The `TSNE` class implements t-distributed Stochastic Neighbor Embedding (t-SNE), a nonlinear dimensionality reduction technique designed mainly for visualization.
+The `TSNE` class implements t-distributed Stochastic Neighbor Embedding (t-SNE), a nonlinear dimensionality reduction technique designed mainly for visualization of high-dimensional datasets.
 It captures pairwise similarities in the high-dimensional space and finds a low-dimensional representation that preserves them.

 The t-SNE algorithm works in two stages.
 First, it builds a probability